amingeek/cs50ai/pset5/traffic/README_traffic.md

 ## 👤 Author

-Project completed by [Your Name Here] as part of CS50AI.
+Project completed by Seyyed Amin Pourseyyedy as part of CS50AI.

 ---